Hunger Free NYC Serves Low-Income New Yorkers Through the Following Programs:

 Benefits Access staff enable local families to enroll in the federal SNAP (Supplemental Nutrition Assistance Program), leveraging millions of dollars each year to fill up grocery carts.
-It also distributes more than 200,000 Neighborhood Guides to Food & Assistance, which are published in English, Spanish, Chinese & Russian.
+It also distributes more than 200,000 Neighborhood Guides to Food & Assistance, which are published in English, Spanish, Chinese, Korean, & Russian.

 Our Benefits Access team busts through red tape to help low-income New Yorkers access vital food benefits.
 We aid individuals and families through each step of the SNAP application process, from conducting pre-screenings and filing applications to serving as client advocates.
 We also provide support with recertifications, ensuring that eligible families continue to receive benefits without interruption.
 Our multi-lingual staff speaks English, Spanish, Russian, Chinese, Cantonese, French, and Korean enabling us to work across four of the five boroughs in diverse communities.

 Our Benefits Access team connects eligible individuals with SNAP benefits through application and recertification assistance at sites across the city.

 You can call Hunger Free NYC to find out if you are eligible for SNAP, and for assistance submitting your application:

 Denise Fernandez 212.825.0028 x 207 or Miguelina Diaz 212.825.0028 x 213

 SNAP / Food Stamps Re-certification Assistance